 As mentioned earlier on, crawl management must be considered for ecommerce sites, especially ones that generate massive amounts of URLs through filters or the search function.

-These URLs, while not hugely different in terms of content, with only a slight change in products displayed or results provided, will appear as individual pages.
+These URLs, while not hugely different in terms of content, with only a slight change in products displayed or results provided, will appear as individual URLs.
 If you have an ecommerce store with thousands of products and a filter which breaks them down into an array of categories, this will cause issues with regards to both duplicate content and the crawling of your site.

 I’ve seen many cases, and I’m sure you have too, where a relatively small ecommerce site has thousands upon thousands of URLs indexed within Google, simply because they haven’t managed their parameters properly.
 It’s vital that you manage the crawling of these URLs.

-Avoid Long Redirect Chains
+Avoid Redirect Chains

 One issue that often comes up when it comes to lack of control over the crawl budget is the use of redirect chains.